afhpayne/slackutils/README.md

 ### Known bugs<br />
 To handle incomplete tarball names that happen with Github, slackgrab does a sanity check on the tarball.
 However if a developer names their tarball something other than their program name -- say, foo-bar is the program name but the tarball is called bar.tar.gz -- slackgrab will misname it.
 This is very unusual, but I found one example of it so there may be others.

+32-bit slackbuild support is fairly trivial to add for someone who needs it, but I personally have no plans to include it right now<br />